-- Some of sensors logged temperatures above the 20 °C 'target' all of the time, and others only got there a small percentage of the month. - The great majority of the readings are in the range 17 to 24 °C showing that the properties remained warm and comfortable - The calibration of the sensors has been found to drift, and some might be reading a degree or so out. - Temperatures higher or lower than the 'target', may be occupant preference in adjusting their thermostat - High temperatures might be the result of high levels of occupation and/or appliance use rather than turning the thermostat up. - Looking at the 50% at 20 °C point it is interesting to note that of those sensors generally cooler, all but one is in a flat, and only one of those warmer is a flat.
+- Some of sensors logged temperatures above the 20 °C 'target' all of the time, and others only got there a small percentage of the month. - The great majority of the readings are in the range 17 to 24 °C showing that the properties remained warm and comfortable - The calibration of the sensors has been found to drift, and some might be reading a degree or so out. [and a couple are believed to give inaccurate values some of the time] the low figures from two sensors in Feb 2016 are suspect. - Temperatures higher or lower than the 'target', may be occupant preference in adjusting their thermostat - High temperatures might be the result of high levels of occupation and/or appliance use rather than turning the thermostat up. - Looking at the 50% at 20 °C point for 2014 it is interesting to note that of those sensors generally cooler, all but one is in a flat, and only one of those warmer is a flat31.
 That the flats are cooler than the houses is thought to relate to the level and hours of occupancy rather than any inherent difference in the structure.